-Myofascial pain syndromes - Extremity related.
-All principles associated with myofascial pain and dysfunction (respective trigger points) are described and explained in terms of the following: Characteristics, Identification, Diagnosis, Treatment, Management and Corrective actions.
+Average of tests calculated separately for theory and practical components of the subjects in terms of the following: Characteristics, Identification, Diagnosis, Treatment, Management and Corrective actions.
 Principles associated with the diagnosis and treatment of myofascial pain and dysfunction syndromes of certain muscles are described under the following headings: Muscle attachments (reviewed), Muscle innervation (reviewed), Muscle function (myotatic units), Referred pain pattern, Corrective actions, Activation of trigger points, Associated symptoms, Needling techniques, Spraying techniques, Stretching techniques, Other techniques as pertains to specific muscles.
-The management of myofascial pain syndromes are described in terms of the: Indications, Contra-indications, Precautions, Co-usage with other modalities, Technical application of the various modalities (frequency, intensity, duration etc.).
+The management of myofascial pain syndromes are described in terms of the: Indications.
+Contra-indications.
+Precautions.
+Co-usage with other modalities, Technical application of the various modalities (frequency, intensity, duration etc.).
 Including, but not limited to the: Acupuncture and variations of acupuncture applications, Meridian therapy, Dry needling, Bio-feedback, Stress management, Others as relevant, Review of modalities covered in Myofascial and Adjunctive Therapies I. General principles associated with myofascial pain and dysfunction (respective trigger points) are demonstrated and elicited on patients in terms of the following: Characteristics, Identification, Diagnosis, Treatment, Management and Corrective actions.
 Principles associated with the diagnosis and treatment of myofascial pain dysfunction syndromes of certain muscles is identified on peers / models / on charts / pictures and / or slides under the following headings: Muscle attachments (review), Muscle innervation (review), Muscle function (myotatic units), Referred pain pattern, Corrective actions, Activation of trigger points, Associated symptoms, Needling techniques, Spraying techniques, Stretching techniques, Other techniques as pertains to specific muscles.
-The management of myofascial pain syndromes are applied clinically with due concern for : Indications, Contra- indications, Precautions, Co-usage with other modalities, Technical application of the modality (frequency, intensity, duration etc.).
-And with respect to the following modalities: Acupuncture and variations of acupuncture applications, Meridian therapy, Dry needling, Bio-feedback, Stress management, Others as relevant, Review of modalities covered in Myofascial and Adjunctive Therapies I and other adjunctive techniques relevant to the treatment of disorders of the relevant myofascial structures, are described, compared and contrasted.
+The management of myofascial pain syndromes are applied clinically with due concern for : Indications, Contra-indications, Precautions, Co-usage with other modalities, Technical application of the modality (frequency, intensity, duration etc.).
+And with respect to the following modalities: Acupuncture and variations of acupuncture applications, Meridian therapy, Dry needling, Bio-feedback, Stress management, Others as relevant, Review of modalities covered in Myofascial and Adjunctive Therapies I and other adjunctive techniques relevant to the treatment of disorders of the relevant myofascial structures. are described, compared and contrasted.